 Live-in specialist care

-Specialist live-in care services are often delivered by expert clinical nurses who have extensive experience in caring for your specific needs.
+Expert clinical nurses often deliver specialist live-in care services who will have extensive experience in caring for your specific needs.

 This is an option for people with complex and specialist health needs who require 24-hour support and monitoring.